Devigarh: History

 Later, the Kingdom of Mewar was divided into 16 first grade thikanas or districts.
 Delwara was one of the 16 Rajwadas, along with Badi Sadri and Gogunda.
-Delwara was ruled by Jhala Rajputs from 15th Century onwards.
+Delwara was ruled by Jhala Rajputs from the 15th century onwards.
 The ancestor of the family was Raja Raj Singh of Halvad (Dhrangadhara), son of Harpal Singh Makwana.
 Jhalas performed meritorious service in Mewar along with Maharana Kumbha (1433–68).
 During the reign of Maharana Udai Singh I (1468–73) sons of Raja Raj Singh, Ajja and Sajja, came to Mewar.
 The Maharana granted the Jagir of Delwara to Kunwar Sajja and that of Bari Sadri to Kunwar Ajja Singh.
 Ajja fought alongside Maharana Sangram Singh I (1509-1527) and against Babur in 1527 at the Battle of Khanwa.
 When Maharana Sangram Singh (Rana Sanga) was wounded on the battlefield, Ajja donned the Maharana's tunic, which kept the Mewar army together but proved fatal for Raj Rana Ajja, who died in the battle.
 As many as 7 generations of the Jhala family had been sacrificing their lives for Maharanas of Mewar.
 Later, the second wife of Maharana Udai Singh II (1537–72) was a daughter of Raj Rana Jait Singh of Delwara.

-The principality of Delwara was given out to Raja Sajja Singh, one of the lieutenant of Maharana Pratap, after the 'Battle of Haldighati' in 1576.
+The principality of Delwara was given out to Raja Sajja Singh, one of the lieutenants of Maharana Pratap, after the 'Battle of Haldighati' in 1576.
 First a rudimentary palace was built by Raghudev Singh II, which was later revamped a few years later in the 1760s for a royal visit of the Maharani of Udaipur.
 The seven-storeyed hilltop fort palace in Rajasthani architecture was built in the 1760s.